 Kinship Navigator (KN) program provides information, referral, and advocacy for informal kinship families across New York State.
 Our collaborations are based upon the Kinship Navigators three year federal Children’s Bureau grant, where the goal is to identify private (informal) kinship families and to connect them to the Kinship Navigator and local resources.
-In the five counties where the collaboration was implemented, KN and local departments of social services increased referrals by 600%, with many more kinship families connected to resource.
+In the five counties where the collaboration was implemented, KN and local departments of social services increased referrals by 600%, with many more kinship families connected to resources.

 Kinship Care has proven to have consistently better outcomes than foster care, and to cost significantly less.
 Now in its eleventh year of operations, the OCFS administered Kinship Navigator program seeks to implement the County Collaboration, via: